CogComp/cogcomp-nlp/curator/README.md

 # illinois-curator
+The Curator acts as a central server that can annotate text using several annotators.
+With this package, we can connect to the Curator to get those annotations and build our own NLP-driven application.
 This package contains code for interacting with Curator, using the data structures from illinois-core-utilities.

 illinois-curator implements the `AnnotatorService` interface, making it compatible with illinois-nlp-pipeline.